Do you feel unsatisfied with life? Do you wonder if there’s something more?

-Think back to childhood… What is your favorite memory?
+Think back to your childhood.
+What is your favorite memory?
+Is it something creative?
 Weaving flower crowns in your backyard?
 Finger painting?
 Writing a play and performing it with your siblings?

 When I was a kid, I remember every Christmas Eve all the cousins would put on a play—it was our retelling of the Christmas story.
 I am the oldest of the grandkids so I, of course, was the director.
 My favorite memory of this yearly adaptation was the year my 2-month-old-baby sister, Cheryl (who is 12 years younger than me) fit into a box swaddled as the baby Jesus while I sang and played “What Child is This” on my guitar.

 Today, as an entrepreneur and mother of three teenagers, I rarely have time for this carefree artistic expression anymore.
 Don’t get me wrong, raising three teenagers is filled with lots of artistic expression.
 It is creative moment after creative moment trying to figure out how to best nurture, guide and parent the three incredibly unique children I live with.
 I also love running my own business where I get to create and build things.
 But I am talking about something different: something deep in my soul was stirring for something more.

 It stirred for a long time before I realized that I was creatively starved.
 I needed to feed a part of myself that wanted to express in a way that only I was designed to do.

 Feel familiar?
 Perhaps somewhere deep inside, you also miss the freedom of your childhood self.
 Maybe you know that there is something more you’re supposed to be doing—but you don’t know what.
 It’s a tug, a calling.
 It keeps you up at night.
 And it makes you feel vaguely unsatisfied with life.